Shestak/ShestakUI/Readme.md

 Compared to the original UI, I just changed a bit of things to better fit to my personal taste, nothing more than this.

-A BIG thank to Shestak for his amazing work (all credits go out to him)!
+More details on http://shestak.org/forum/showthread.php?t=835 and a BIG thank to Shestak for his amazing work (all credits go out to him) and to all his contributors!

-Note: "my" locales are "Google translated".
-Your help for a more accurate translation is welcome!

 ![placeholder img](http://i.imgur.com/WxtO0.jpg)